abidh8820/Shongshoptok/README.md

 # Install LaTeX packages
-sudo apt-get install texlive-latex-base texlive-latex-recommended texlive-latex-extra texlive-fonts-recommended texlive-luatex or
+sudo apt-get install texlive-latex-base texlive-latex-recommended texlive-latex-extra texlive-fonts-recommended texlive-luatex

-#if something breaks or you have good bandwith
+# Or if something breaks or you have good bandwith
 sudo apt-get install texlive-full